Officer charged in Floyd killing says he deferred to Chauvin

 ST. PAUL, Minn.
-(AP) — A former Minneapolis police officer charged in George Floyd’s killing testified Wednesday that he deferred to Derek Chauvin as his senior officer as police tried to arrest Floyd
+(AP) — A former Minneapolis police officer charged in George Floyd’s killing testified that he deferred to Derek Chauvin because he was his senior officer and that’s what he had been trained to do.

-Kueng knelt on Floyd’s back.
-Thomas Lane held his legs and Tou Thao kept bystanders back.

-Kueng testified that he was concerned about their inability to stop Floyd from thrashing around as they tried to arrest him.
+Kueng testified Wednesday that he was concerned about their inability to stop Floyd from thrashing around as they tried to arrest him after police responded to a 911 call about Floyd using a counterfeit $20 bill at a corner store.
 He said that when Lane suggested changing the restraint, Chauvin disagreed.

 “He was my senior officer and I trusted his advice,” Kueng said.